Interstate 494: Traffic

 Since its opening, I-494 has been subjected to numerous traffic problems, both eastbound and westbound.
 Vehicles eastbound usually start to slow down at the US 169 interchange in Bloomington and continues to slow at the interchange with MN 100, at the Bloomington–Edina city line.
 However, traffic is the worst at the interchange for I-35W, which is located at the Bloomington–Richfield city line.
 Currently, information about the study is on the City of Bloomington's website, with more information starting to come from the Minnesota Department of Transportation (MnDOT).
 The plan is scoped between US 169 to the Minneapolis–Saint Paul International Airport.
 The road sees over 500,000 passengers per day, with it being congested for more than 30 percent of the day.
 So far, MnDOT has determined to add E-ZPass Minnesota lanes eastbound from France Avenue to MN 77 and westbound from MN 77 to I-35W.
 They also plan to construct a turbine-style ramp for northbound I-35W from westbound I-494.
 In an effort to reduce congestion on the highway and on exits as well, MnDOT is planning to close all ramps at Nicollet Avenue and 12th Avenue and construct a full-access interchange at County State-Aid Highway 35 (CSAH 35; Portland Avenue), with two onramps and two offramps to replace the ramps.
 Problems have been addressed throughout the entire corridor, with all the highways being included.
-Construction for the Metro Orange Line tunnel began in 2019 and is still currently underway.
-The rest of the corridor is still being studied, with plans for construction to begin between 2022 and 2024.
+Construction for the Metro Orange Line tunnel began in 2019 and was completed in 2021.
+The remainder of the corridor's construction began in 2023, and most of the corridor is still under construction today.